 Despite being a temporary condition, it can, however, trigger or exacerbate Female Pattern Hair Loss in those with a genetic sensitivity.
 So, as you mention you may already be showing signs of this, it would be wise to take advice as to your specific condition from a hair loss specialist before making any changes to your diet.

 The main area of concern with regards potential dietary deficiencies from a vegan diet which could impact your hair, is protein.

 Protein is necessary for healthy hair as it keeps it strong and in good condition.
 It is formed from amino acids which most people get from meat or fish.
-Vegetarians can get these from dairy products but vegans can have trouble packing enough protein into their diet.
+Vegetarians can get these from dairy products but it is often thought that vegans may have trouble packing enough protein into their diet.

-Whilst this will help with the condition of your hair and to maintain its strength, thinning hair caused by androgenic alopecia cannot be cured through vitamins and minerals.
-There are women’s hair loss treatments available which have produced significant regrowth results in many Belgravia clients and a specialist will be able to advise you as to the most effective course for your condition.
+Whilst this will can encourage the maintenance of normal healthy hair growth to help with the condition of your hair and its strength, thinning hair caused by androgenic alopecia cannot be cured through any hair vitamins or minerals.
+There are women's hair loss treatments available which have produced significant regrowth results in many Belgravia clients and a specialist will be able to advise you as to the most effective course for your condition.

 The Belgravia Centre is a world-renowned group of a hair loss clinic in Central London, UK.
 If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation from anywhere in the world for home-use treatment.